 Step one – positioning

-Create a narrow, targeted position for yourself.
+Create a narrow, targeted position or niche for yourself.
 One that is long on your skills and experience, and as short as possible on competition.

 One that makes it easy for people to know why you exist and what problems of theirs you can solve.